US urges Pfizer to apply for under-5 vaccinations

 That would be welcome news for parents of young children, the last remaining age group without approval of Covid-19 shots.

-Young children are far less likely than adults to develop serious complications or to die from Covid-19, but incidences of illness among the age group have risen amid the nationwide spike in cases from the Omicron variant.
+Young children are far less likely than adults to develop serious complications or to die from Covid-19, but illness among the age group has risen amid the nationwide spike in cases from the Omicron variant.
 Most cases and deaths occur among older people, especially those who are unvaccinated.

 Pfizer's primary series is administered three weeks apart.
 The third dose for young kids is being studied for administration at least two months after the second dose.